 - Whole zucchini or summer squash should be kept in a mesh or paper bag in the fridge for about 7-8 days.
 Moisture is the enemy.
 Just keep that in mind.

 I have found that raw sliced zucchini and summer squash freeze well, too.
-Just lay the squash slices on a baking sheet, freeze, and move to baggies to store in the freezer until needed.
+Just lay the squash slices on a baking sheet, freeze, and move to baggies or reusable containers to store in the freezer until needed.
 It works great for sautéing with some onions for a quick side or omelet filling.
 No need to thaw them first.

 - After dicing or slicing bell peppers, place them in an air tight container with a damp towel.
 They’ll keep for 2-4 days